colin-walker/blog-In/README.md

 The private journal works in a similar way to the blog but there is only one post per day.
 You can visually separate it into section susing the `@@` markup listed above.
 Once a journal entry exists just click/tap the date above it to switch to edit mode.

+A link at the bottom of the journal (when viewing today's entry) will show a random journal entry.

 ## Now page

 A [/now](https://nownownow.com/about) page can be used and operates in the same way as the Journal.
 An option on the admin page enables/disables a link to it in the footer.